-There's a war on!
-It's being waged by people like David Willetts and organisations like the Resolution Foundation and Intergenerational Justice.
+There’s a war on!
+It’s being waged by people like David Willetts and organisations like the Resolution Foundation and Intergenerational Justice.
 The enemy are old people like me.
 We are apparently the cause of everything that is wrong with the world.
 We stole the future from the young.
 We own all the money and all the houses, so that our grandchildren have nowhere to live.
 We got a free university education and denied it to them; instead we saddled them with unpayable debts.
 We have cushy pensions while they may never be able to afford to retire.
 We are bed-blockers, using up NHS resources so that everyone else goes untreated.
+We are being protected from Covid-19 at the expense of their jobs and education.
 Worst of all, we voted Brexit and left them to pay the cost (since we will soon be dead and out of it).

 I get very tired of all this millennial moaning.
 Yes, some of us do have a second pension so that we can live a decent life.
 But none of us got it for free.
 We had to pay for it throughout our working lives.
 This applies to civil servants too, by the way.
 Civil service pay is calculated by looking at what comparable workers get in the private sector and then subtracting what is necessary to pay for the pension (including the inflation-proofing).
 The pensions of retired civil servants are paid for by serving civil servants and don’t cost the general taxpayer anything.
 In fact, if civil service pensions were funded, like those of private industry, the fund would be in surplus.
 Meanwhile the majority of pensioners have only a small second pension or none at all, and have to choose in winter between eating and heating.
 Mostly they choose eating because death by hypothermia is a lot kinder than starvation.
 The number of old people dying from respiratory diseases soars every winter.